-Communications towers, when operated by a federally-licensed commercial or non-profit organization, may be built to any height in accordance with existing and future ordinances.
-This exception does not apply to radio towers, antennas and other appurtenances operated by licensed amateur radio operators.
-Such towers are subject to the requirements of Section 10.610b.
+Communications towers, when operated by federally-licensed commercial or non-profit organization, may be built to any height in accordance with existing and future ordinances.
+This exception does not apply to radio towers, antennas and other appurtenances operated by licensed amateur radio operators..